ni/nimi-python/docs/nidigital/class.rst

 ------------------

     .. py:attribute:: ppmu_aperture_time

+        Specifies the measurement aperture time for the PPMU.
+The :py:attr:`nidigital.Session.ppmu_aperture_time_units` property sets the units of the PPMU aperture time.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.